 * Crash of Ukrainian plane complicates tense situation

-* Middle East still on edge despite pause in hostilties
+* Middle East still on edge despite pause in hostilties (adds al-Sistani quotes)

-In Washington on Thursday, the U.S. House of Representatives voted to stop President Donald Trump from further military action against Iran.
+In Washington, the U.S. House of Representatives voted on Thursday to stop President Donald Trump from further military action against Iran.

-“The use of over-the-top methods by different sides which possess power and influence ... will only entrench the crisis and prevent a solution,” he said.
+“The use of over-the-top methods by different sides which possess power and influence...will only entrench the crisis and prevent a solution,” he said.

 “The latest dangerous aggressive acts, which are repeated violations of Iraqi sovereignty, are a part of the deteriorating situation” in the region, he said.

-Since the killing of Soleimani, Tehran has stepped up its calls for U.S. forces to leave Iraq, which like Iran is a mainly Muslim Shi’ite nation.
+Since the killing of Soleimani, Tehran has stepped up its calls for U.S. forces to leave Iraq, which like Iran is a mainly Shi’ite Muslim nation.

 Iranian Supreme Leader Ali Khamenei has said Iran’s retaliatory strikes were not enough and “what is important is ending the corrupting presence of America in the region”.

 Analysts said Iran’s focus, for now, would likely be to put more pressure on Iraq’s Shi’ite-led government to keep pressing for a U.S. withdrawal and mobilising Tehran-backed militias in Iraq to harass U.S. forces.